Koh Chang Diving, Koh Mak Diving and Koh Kood Diving

 You can book your diving by visiting the offices of the dive shops or from resorts and travel agencies on the island.
 You can find more about some of the dive businesses by going to the pages listed below.

 The price for a two-day Discover Scuba course is around 4,500B whilst full PADI certification costs around 14,500B.
+RAID offer dive certification for 12,500 and Try Diving for 3,900 through Scubadawgs.
 Pleasure dives cost in the region of 2,700-3,000B, depending on site, for two dives with lunch.
-All other PADI courses are also available.
+All other PADI dive courses are also available at the various dive shops.

 Koh Chang Dive Supply is a large retailer of all kinds of Diving equipment.
 They also offer a full repair and servicing workshop for all sorts of Scuba equipment.
 Their office is located between White Sand Beach and Chai Chet.

 Whilst the beaches of Koh Chang themselves offer little opportunity for snorkelling other islands in the chain can be reached by boat trips and there is some excellent shallow reef for snorkelling at these sites.
-On Koh Chang the rocky shorelines at Hat Kai Mook and Bang Bao Cliff Cottages offer some good snorkelling.
+On Koh Chang the rocky shorelines at Hat Kai Mook and and the small private bay of Cliff Cottage Resort in Bang Bao offer some good snorkelling.

 Additionally most of the dive shops will take snorkellers on their boats.
 Contact them for prices and details.